-As can be seen from Figure 6, emissions from power are the largest source of GHG emissions and currently contribute more than half the total emissions of the country.
+As can be seen from Figure 7, emissions from power are the largest source of GHG emissions and currently contribute more than half the total emissions of the country.
 The current prices of power in the country do not represent the true cost of externality imposed

-In order to adequately account for the emissions generated in the process of electricity production, the social cost of carbon (SCC) needs to be accounted for.
-This refers to the cost of emitting one additional tonne of carbon.
+In order to adequately account for the emissions generated in the process of electricity production, the cost of carbon needs to be accounted for.